 This pill works to induce sleep by enhancing the GABA receptors.
 The researchers based the study according to how the drug works.
-Since this drug binds with the GABA receptors, the drug helps nerve signaling between neurotransmitters.
-The study proved that Ambien was able to temporarily improve synaptic activity in the stroke-damaged brain area of mice.
+Since this drug binds to the GABA receptors, the drug helps nerve signaling between neurotransmitters.
+The study proved that Ambien pills were able to temporarily improve synaptic activity in the stroke-damaged brain area of mice.
 The increase in GABA signaling was a factor in improving the brain tissue recovery.

-While Ambien may show positive results with regard to stroke recovery in mice, the drug is yet to be tested for efficacy in humans.
+While this may show positive results with regard to stroke recovery in mice, the drug is yet to be tested for efficacy in humans.
 The drug needs further testing before it is checked for efficiency in human trials.
 As yet, it is not recommended to use the drug in patients for stroke recovery.
 The sleep medication would have to be in the right dosage before it can be administered.
-For now, use Ambien for its insomnia-treating benefits to get the maximum therapeutic effects.
+For now, buy Ambien and use for its insomnia-treating benefits to get the maximum therapeutic effects.